VinuSreenivasan/surf/README.md

 benchmarks
     directory for problems
 experiments
-    directory for saving the running the experiments and storing the results search
+    directory for running the experiments and storing the results search
     directory for source files

-Note: The program we want to tune should in /benchmarks/prob/ directory in the name of "source.c"
+Note: We should mention the benchmark source path and binary options in /benchmarks/prob/config.txt
 ```
 Install instructions
 ====================